claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

+I am a postdoctoral researcher in Mathematical Physics at the Institut des Hautes Études Scientifiques, France, funded by the Huawei Young Talents Program, and a member of the [UNIVERSE+ collaboration][ERC2].

-I am a PhD candidate in Mathematical Physics in the research group of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+# PhD candidate in Mathematical Physics in the research group of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
 I plan to complete my doctoral studies in Summer 2024.

-I have been a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, since September 2020.
+# I have been a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, from September 2020 to September 2024.

 I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field theory and string theory.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.